Utah Administrative Code

 (6) Posthearing Briefs.
 When posthearing briefs or memoranda of law are scheduled to be submitted, the record shall remain open until the briefs or memoranda are exchanged and received by the CSRO hearing officer and incorporated into the record, or until the time to receive these submissions has expired.
 After receipt of posthearing documents, or upon the expiration of the time to receive posthearing documents, the case is then taken under advisement, and the period commences for the issuance of the written decision.

 (7) Findings of Fact, Conclusions of Law.
-Notwithstanding R137-1-21(1)(h) above, following the closing of the record, the CSRO hearing officer shall write a decision containing findings of fact and conclusions of law according to Section 67-19a-406 and Section 63G-4-208 of the UAPA, which is incorporated by reference.
-When the CSRO hearing officer's decision and order is filed with the administrator it then becomes the decision and order of the evidentiary/step 4 hearing.
+After closing the record, the CSRO hearing officer shall write a decision containing findings of fact and conclusions of law according to Section 67-19a-406 and Section 63G-4-208 of the UAPA, which is incorporated by reference.
+When the CSRO hearing officer's decision and order is filed with the administrator it then becomes the decision and order of the Level 4 hearing.

 (8) Distribution of Decisions.
-The administrator shall distribute copies of the evidentiary/step 4 decision and order to the persons, parties and representatives of record.
+The administrator shall distribute copies of the Level 4 decision and order to the persons, parties and representatives of record.

 (9) Past Work Record.
 In those proceedings where a disciplinary penalty is at issue, the past employment record of the employee is relevant for purposes of either mitigating or sustaining the penalty when substantial evidence supports an agency's allegations.